Webinar

 Source: U.S. Department of the Treasury, December 31, 2021.

-In late October 2022, the yield on the very short-term 3-month Treasury bill moved above that of the 10-year Treasury note, and that inversion continues today.
+In July 2022, 2-year Treasury yields first exceeded those of 10-year Treasuries.
+Then in late October 2022, the yield on the very short-term 3-month Treasury bill moved above that of the 10-year Treasury note.
+While the 2-year/10-year inversion may be over, the 3-month/10-year yield inversion continues.1

 How the yield curve could change

-“If long-term bond yields begin to fall, it’s likely because inflation is declining.
-Once that occurs, the Fed will feel more comfortable cutting short-term rates.”
+“If long-term bond yields begin to fall, it likely reflects declining inflation.
+As that occurs, the Fed will feel more comfortable cutting short-term rates.”
 Haworth believes that the preferred way to see the yield curve return to normal is with short-term rates declining more precipitously than long-term rates.
 Declining short-term Treasury yields would likely follow fed funds rate cuts.

 Haworth says the “Goldilocks” version of this scenario is one where declining inflation is paired with a growing economy.
-“In this circumstance, the Fed will feel more confident about its ability to lower rates without risking a significant inflation uptick,” says Haworth.
+“In this circumstance, the Fed will feel more confident about its ability to lower rates without risking a significant inflation uptick.”

 A less desirable scenario, according to Haworth, is one where the economy appears at risk.
 “The Fed will cut short-term rates to offset a recession threat,” says Haworth.
-“That could happen, for example, if unemployment suddenly moves sharply higher, which could temper consumer spending power and trigger a recession.”
+“That could happen, for example, if unemployment suddenly moves sharply higher, which could curtail consumer spending and trigger a recession.”

 Investment considerations in today’s unusual environment

 With yields higher on short-term securities, it’s no surprise investors have put significant sums to work on the short-end of the yield continuum.
 However, Haworth recommends investors also consider longer-term bonds, with yields that are far more attractive today than they were at the start of 2022.
-“It’s important to get today’s higher, long-term rates locked in before yields begin turning lower,” says Haworth.
+“The market is pricing bonds with the expectation of coming Fed rate cuts,” says Haworth.
+“People who don’t intend to keep money in cash over the long term should implement a plan to start migrating money out of cash and into longer-term bonds.”

 Haworth notes there’s increasingly positive investor sentiment for non-Treasury segments of the market.
 With certain non-taxable portfolios, this includes non-government agency issued residential mortgage-backed securities, while managing total portfolio duration using longer-maturity U.S. Treasuries.
 Certain tax-aware portfolios can benefit from municipal bonds, including some longer-duration and high-yield municipal securities.
-Trust portfolios may benefit from reinsurance as a way of capturing differentiated cash flow with low correlation to other portfolio factors.
+Trust portfolios may benefit from reinsurance as a way of capturing differentiated cash flow with low correlation to other portfolio factors such as economic trends.

 Check-in with your wealth planning professional to make sure you’re comfortable with your current mix of investments and that your portfolio’s asset allocations remain consistent with your goals, risk appetite and time horizon.